Privacy Policy

 4. How do we collect your personal information?

-1. We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
-When collecting personal information from you, we may collect in ways including:
+We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
+When collecting personal information from you, we may collect it in various ways including:

 - when you access and use services and facilities available on our Site;